ShimmyShaman/tinycc/README.md

 **The original tinycc is at https://repo.or.cz/tinycc.git**

-**This is a forked version modified specifically for midge (https://github.com/ShimmyShaman/midge)**
+**This is a forked version modified specifically for midge (https://github.com/ShimmyShaman/midge).
+It is NOT a useable version otherwise**